Frank’s Books – A Critical Review

 Reimagining Church – Released in 2008, Viola’s constructive sequel to the much-hailed Pagan Christianity, this book veers off into a more ambitious progression in ecclesiological thinking.
 The book combines gut-level experience, on-the-ground practicality, and razor-sharp biblical exegesis with high-octane theology.
 Edgy, raw and real.
 Viola is at the top of his game in this volume.
 It contains a power and clarity that’s startling.

 Pagan Christianity – Released in 2008, this evocative title put Viola’s expertise in church history on the grid.
 Viola teamed up with research heavy-weight George Barna to create a formidable, devastating, prophetically written tour de force on ecclesiology.
 From the jolting opening to the challenging ending, this is a bittersweet, compelling, and dramatic progression of historical and challenging content.
 Love it or lump it, you can’t read it and remain settled.
 This book sparked a revolution that set the stage for Viola’s other groundbreaking works, establishing him as a voice that couldn’t be ignored.
-Pagan Christianity is milestone of raw passion and energy.
+Pagan Christianity is a milestone of raw passion and energy.

-The Untold Story of the New Testament Church – This 2005 work will be revised and expanded by Viola in 2018.
+The Untold Story of the New Testament Church – This 2005 work will be revised and expanded by Viola in the future.
 The first incarnation is an interesting and engaging saga of the early Christian church in chronological sequence, with history and sociological insights blended into the story.
 A tremendous calling card for Viola’s later works.

 Click here to view all of Frank’s books on discount or click the banner below.